void-linux/void-docs/src/config/graphical-session/graphics-drivers/nvidia.md

 If using the `nouveau` driver, install the `mesa-dri-32bit` package.

-If using the `nvidia` driver, install the `nvidia<x>-libs-32bit` package. `<x>` represents the legacy driver version (340 or 390) or can be left empty for the main driver.
+If using the `nvidia` driver, install the `nvidia<x>-libs-32bit` package. `<x>` represents the legacy driver version (`390`) or can be left empty for the main driver.

 ## Reverting from nvidia to nouveau